 Spreadsheets don’t always go easy on the eyes.
 But with a WordPress table plugin, you can make the data presentation a lot more attractive.
-The 5-steps process we just explained is literally a no-hassle task to embed Google Sheets into WordPress tables.
+The 5-steps process to embed Google Sheets into WordPress tables is literally a no-hassle task!

 We showed the steps with Ninja Tables because even a beginner with no coding knowledge can use it!
 The data table you make from spreadsheets using this plugin can show up on your WordPress content with custom colors, CSS, and further configuration.